AdobeDocs/dynamic-media-classic.en/help/using/cropping-image.md

 ## Select an area to crop {#select-an-area-to-crop}

-1. To crop an image, select its rollover **[!UICONTROL Edit]** button, and choose **[!UICONTROL Crop]**, or display it in the Browse panel in Detail View and select **[!UICONTROL Crop]**.
+1. To crop an image, select its rollover **[!UICONTROL Edit]** button, and choose **[!UICONTROL Crop]**, or display it in the Browse panel Detail View and select **[!UICONTROL Crop]**.

-1. In the Crop Editor window, place the part of the image you do not want to crop in the crop box.
-Whatever appears inside the box is what will remain after you select **[!UICONTROL Save]** and crop the image.
+1. In the Crop Editor window, position the part of the image you want to keep inside the crop box.
+Whatever appears inside the box remains after you select **[!UICONTROL Save]** and crop the image.
 1. To adjust the crop area, do one of the following:

     * Drag a side or corner of the box.
-Hold down the Shift key as you drag to change the size but maintain the aspect ratio (the shape) of the crop box.
+To change the size but maintain the aspect ratio (the shape) of the crop box, hold down the Shift key as you drag.
     * Enter pixel measurements in the Size boxes.
     * Drag to move the crop box.
 Move the pointer inside the boundary of the box.
-When you see the four-headed arrow, drag the box to a new location on the image.
+When you see the move pointer, drag the box to a new location on the image.

 1. Select **[!UICONTROL Save]**.